aneesh1308/resume_analyzer/README.md

+# _Resume Analyzer_

+Analyze the resume document score based on job description.
+Extract the words using OCR, create word embeddings or tokens and check the similarity with job description embeddings.

 _**PDF to Image Conversion:**_ The PDF resume is converted to images using pdf2image library.

 _**Text Extraction from Images:**_ The text is extracted from the images using easyocr library.